10 Healthy Fish to Eat and 5 You Shouldn't

 Healthy Fish to Eat: Tilapia

 Tilapia is extremely popular so there are many things to consider.
-The Aquaculture Stewardship Council, Global Sustainable Seafood Initiative (GSSI) provide third party certifications to responsible and sustainable farming operations, and The Monterey Bay Aquarium Seafood Watch has recommendations to help you choose the best tilapia.
+The Aquaculture Stewardship Council, Global Sustainable Seafood Initiative (GSSI) provide third party certifications to responsible and sustainable farming operations, and The Monterey Bay Aquarium Seafood Watch has recommendations to help you choose the best tilapia, since the majority of tilapia available to consumers is from farmed sources.

 One of the tastiest ways to have tilapia is steamed whole with scallions, ginger, and soy sauce.